Master hexagonal architecture in Rust

 The primary entity for authentication and authorization will "own" many other entities.
 A User for a social network will own one or more Profiles, Settings, Subscriptions, AccountStatuses, and so on.
 All of these, and all the data that they own in turn, are traceable back to the User.

-If we follow our rule of thumb – that entities that change together atomically belong in the same domain – the presence of these root entities causes everything to belong in the same domain.
-If you delete a User, and require synchronous deletion of all owned entities, everything must be deleted in the same, atomic operation.
+If we follow our rule of thumb – that entities that change together atomically belong in the same domain – the presence of master records causes everything to belong in the same domain.
+If you delete a User, and require synchronous deletion of related entities, everything must be deleted in the same, atomic operation.

 Isn't this the same as having no domain boundaries at all?